Mahmoudi1993/Detectron2_Watcher/README.md

 # Downloading Official  Detectron2 Model Zoo Pre-trained Weights
 Our object tracker uses Detectron2 to make the object detections, which deep sort then uses to track.Many pretrained models can be found back within the "modelzoo".
 This is a collection of models pretrained on a certain dataset that are ready to be used.
 Mostly people will use the pretrained weights of these model for initalization of there own custom model.
 This significantly shortens the training time and performance.For easy demo purposes we will use the pre-trained weights for our tracker.
 Download pre-trained Detectron2.weights file: https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md

+# Running the Object Detector with Detectron2
-# Calculate Coordinates for a Polygon Zone
+Calculate Coordinates for a Polygon Zone:

 Before we can start counting objects in a zone, we need to first define the zone in which we want to count objects.
 We need the coordinates of the zone.
 We’ll use these later to know whether an object is inside or outside of the zone.